Prachi Dhabal Deb

 Prachi Dhabal Deb (born 1986) is an Indian cake artist.
 At Vigyan Bhawan in Delhi, she received an award for her cakes by Union Minister of Road Transport and Highways of India, Nitin Gadkari.
 At the Bharat Leadership Awards in 2021 she received award from Governor of Maharashtra, Bhagat Singh Koshiyari.
-She has created a 100-kg cake.
+She has created a 100-kg cake and a 200-kg cake.

 Early life and education

 Prachi Dhabal Deb was born as Prachi Singh in Rewa district of Madhya Pradesh to Rajan Singh and Anuradha Singh in 1986.

 Personal life

-Prachi Dhabal Deb is married to Pranabesh Dhabal Deb and they live in Pune.
-They have a son, Shrihaan Dhabal Deb.
+Prachi Dhabal Deb is married to Pranabesh Dhabal Deb and they live in Pune, Maharashtra.
+They have one son.